electricjones/long-haul/_posts/2015-04-23-series-building-a-data-manager-part-2-features.md

 ---
 layout: post
-title:  Building a Data Manager Part II - Features and Contracts
+title:  "Data Manager: Features and Contracts"
 date:   2015-04-23 -0600
 image: datablog_stall.jpg
-tags: [php, library, tutorial]
+tags: [php, tutorial]
 excerpt: Creating the features of a Data Manager, implementing interfaces, and more TDD.
 ---